 We are always excited to engage parents who would like to bolster parent education and community in partner schools.
 Is your school partnering with Raise Ready Kids?
 Are you interested in helping share valuable parenting resources with your peers?
 Please reach out!

 I’m a school administrator, support team member, or teacher…

-Raise Ready Kids is offered for any school providing programming in all or some grades between preschool (age 3) to Grade 3.
-Because Raise Ready Kids teaches parents foundational, universal parenting skills, the program is suited for all styles of curriculum and school cultures.
+Raise Ready Kids is offered for any school providing programming in all or some grades between preschool and Grade 3.
+Because Raise Ready Kids teaches foundational parenting mindsets and skills, the program is suited for all styles of curriculum and school cultures.